Welcome to today's edition of the Rush 24-7 podcast.

 Sounds identical to what you hear Rumsfeld say about Iraq building up to this current war that we're having.

-And I have no clue if they venture into a theater to watch this, if they will learn anything from it, other than stoking their irrational assessment that it's all Bush's fault.
+And I have no clue if they venture into a theater to watch this, if they will learn anything from it other than stoking their irrational assessment that it's all Bush's fault.

-Uh and they they truly believe that, and they truly believe that Bush is creating more terrorists or Rumsfeld or whoever.
+And they truly believe that Bush is creating more terrorists or Rumsfeld or whoever.

 I usually do that during every movie I watch.

-At some point I look at the watch to see how long I've been watching.
+At some point, I look at the watch to see how long I've been watching.

 You know at every stage of this movie what's going to happen when you're watching the radar of American Flight 11 leave Boston until it leaves the screen when they turn off the transponder in the cockpit.

-You know what's going to happen, and yet, and uh, you know, there's a part of me that was one little moment where I said, gosh, I hope I hope what I know is going to happen doesn't happen.
+And yet, and, you know, there's a part of me that was one little moment where I said, gosh, I hope what I know is going to happen doesn't happen.

-Uh it just one fleeting moment, because now that when you're watching it, you see it, we know the past.
+Just one fleeting moment, because now that when you're watching it, you see it, we know the past.

 Can we stop it from happening again?